 The Coronavirus - COVID-19 - in Germany: Helpful websites for international users - German Education Server

-A collection of English language resources concerning coronavirus and measures against a spread of the pandemic in Germany; work and rresidence; learning German online.
-Virusinfektion; Epidemie; Seucche; internationale Nutzer; pandemic; coronavirus
+A collection of English language resources concerning coronavirus and measures against a spread of the pandemic in Germany; work and residence; learning German online.
+Virusinfektion; Epidemie; Seuche; internationale Nutzer; pandemic; Coronavirus; Pandemie;

 The Coronavirus - COVID-19 - in Germany: Helpful websites for international users